TheAlchemist82/Vidura-ShriTech/README.md

 - Disgust
 - Surprise

+# Vidura
+To run the main project, run the mainapp.py file

+Machine Learning and Facial Recognition done by ***ANGAD BISEN*** GUI and App built by ***JAYANT MITTAL***

 # Acknowledgements
-The ML model was adapted from https://www.youtube.com/@ProgresswithPython and built of off his existing github repository.
+The ML model was adapted from https://www.youtube.com/@ProgresswithPython and built of off his existing GitHub repository.
-Several online resources like Stackoverflow and Documentation for various libraries was used.
+Several online resources like Stackoverflow and Documentation for various libraries were used.